Tempur Pedic Review

 While we acknowledge Tempur Pedic’s position in the industry, and its founder status as the king of the memory foam mattress, the price and lack of relative innovation compared to hungry upstarts and direct-to-consumer eCommerce retailers has weakened their position in our opinion.

-Layla, Nectar, and Loom & Leaf have as good quality and materials if not in some cases better with liberal sleep trials (Nectar offers 365 nights), great warranties, and delivered to your door with minimal hassle.
+Many of these new mattress companies have as good quality and materials if not in some cases better with liberal sleep trials (Nectar offers 365 nights), great warranties, and delivered to your door with minimal hassle.
+But it is hard to beat the king of the memory foam mattress with their now reduced prices as we indicated.

-HOWEVER, If you are made of money and want the best, then by all means go with a Tempur Pedic bed.
+If you want the best, then by all means go with a Tempur Pedic bed.
 They are very well built and use high quality materials, just may not be the best value compared to what you can purchase online.
+Hopefully this review of the Tempur Pedic Cloud Luxe Breeze helps you in your next purchase of a new memory foam mattress.

 Construction / Materials10/10